-The general view of the Scientific Group is that if a population has been demonstrated to be experiencing inbreeding depression (by experimental matings) or inbreeding depression is strongly suspected (because of low genetic diversity and a high incidence of developmental abnormalities), then transplants to increase genetic diversity using hatchery or wild fish are warranted.
-In the absence of such information, transplants are considered risky and should not be allowed to proceed.
-Potentially, unwarranted transplants will have little or no beneficial effect and represent a diversion of attention and resources.
-Furthermore, there is always the risk the transplants may disrupt local adaptations and reduce population viability.
-Note that, when experiencing inbreeding depression, a population has already lost any local adaptation, so local adaptations are no longer of concern.
+The general view of the Scientific Group is that if a population experiences inbreeding depression (shown by experimental matings) or inbreeding depression is strongly suspected (because of low genetic diversity and a high incidence of developmental abnormalities), then stocking to increase genetic diversity is warranted.
+In the absence of such information, stocking is considered risky and should not be allowed to proceed.
+Potentially, unwarranted stocking will have little or no beneficial effect and represent a diversion of attention and resources.
+Furthermore, there is always the risk that stocking may disrupt local adaptations and reduce population viability.